The embodied spiritual quest

 For over 20 years, I've helped my clients and students holistically nurture their psychological, emotional, physical, and relational levels of wellbeing.
-Read more about my diverse training and experiences below and if it resonates, consider joining me for one of my offerings.
-In all my work I strive to balance contemplative practices, self-reflection, and theoretical studies for busy adult students around the globe.
+Read more about my diverse training and experiences below, and if they resonate with you, consider joining me for one of my offerings.
+In all my work, I strive to balance contemplative practices, self-reflection, and theoretical studies for busy adult students around the globe.

 STUDIES, experience, & INFLUENCES